liondj0/strapi-orm/README.md

 # Usage

 ## Fields

-Mark fields that you created in you strapi cms, and they will be mapped from response to your object. ``FieldType.COMPONENT`` and ``FieldType.RELATION`` are relations that will be mapped accordingly.
+Mark fields that you created in you strapi cms, and they will be mapped from response to your object. ``FieldType.COMPONENT`` and ``FieldType.RELATION`` are relations that will be mapped from strapi's response type to their respective definitions.
 Components in strapi are mapped as plain objects, while relations are wrapped in `relations: {data: {id: number, attributes: RelationData}}`.
 This will be mapped to classes/objects that you defined.

 ```
 import {field, FieldType, StrapiObject} from "strapi-orm";